 Niki Achitoff-Gray, Executive Managing Editor

 I’m pretty embarrassed by most of my unpopular food opinions.
-I know I should like nuts in chocolate bars and ice cream, and that it’s not very sophisticated to prefer wheat tortillas to corn.
+I know I should like nuts in chocolate bars and ice cream.
 I’m a monster for feeling completely agnostic about the very existence of rice (and, with rare exceptions, bread), and there must be something wrong with me for thinking cake is the most disappointing kind of dessert.
 But the preference that invites the most mockery from my friends, family, and coworkers is the one I’ve come to fully embrace: My name is Niki, and I love mushy food.
 Deal with it.

 Not only do I really like food that’s meant to be mushy, like purées, dips, soft cheeses, and custards, but I prefer it when archetypically crisp foods mush out a little.
 I’ll take soggy fries over crisp fries any day, and I like to soak my cereal in the milk until it loses all structural integrity.
 I have a particular fondness for stale potato chips, which have a pleasantly soft give to them.
 And when I make sandwiches, I intentionally lay tomatoes directly onto the bread to make sure it gets nice and wet.
 Freud might argue that I’m yearning for a return to infancy and the womb; I say mushy is just plain better.
 So take your crispy foods and...turn them into a milkshake for me, please!